glouppe/info8006-introduction-to-ai/lecture7.md

 # Reasoning over time

 Often, we want to *reason about a sequence* of observations:
+- Robot localization
 - Speech recognition
+- Medical monitoringn
+- Machine translation
-- Robot localization
+- Part-of-speech tagging
-- User attention
+- Handwriting recognition
-- Medical monitoring.
+- ...

 For this reason, we need to introduce **time** (or space) in our model.